aladrocMatiner/fossnorth-pgeu-system/docs/foss-north-vps.md

 ```
 If testing remotely, set `TARGET_IP` to the VPS IP.
 The script hits HTTP/HTTPS homepage, login, Keycloak redirect, and OIDC config via `/auth/`.

+Helpers for domains
+- For foss-north.aladroc.io: `./scripts/patch-domain-foss-north.sh`
+- For new.foss-north.se: `./scripts/patch-domain-new-foss.sh`

 Notes:
 - nginx listens on 80/443 and proxies `/` to the app (web:8000) and `/auth/` to Keycloak (8080).
 - For production TLS, replace the self-signed certs in `certs/` and restart nginx.